meltoner/agrofelis/components/connectivity/readme.md

 ![high speed sd card](_figures/computing-02-sd.jpg)

-Moreover the Jetson Nano, is equipped with an AI accelerator module connecting in the USBv3 port extending its capacity for parallel processing and neural networks inference.
+Moreover the Jetson Nano, is equipped with an AI accelerator module connected in the USBv3 port extending its capacity for parallel processing and neural networks inference.

 ![Coral accelerator](_figures/computing-04-coral.jpg)